cwgaldino/inkslide/README.rst

 Slide presentation from inkscape svg files using python.
 It was tested on ubuntu 20.04 with inkscape 1.0 and 0.9.3.
 However, it should work fine on windows and mac.

+Please, report issues and enhancement ideas on GitHub.

 Depencies
 ==========